Jari57/studio-agents/WHITEPAPER.md

 | Industry Placements | 10/year | Features, signings, deals |
 | Net Promoter Score | > 50 | Quarterly surveys |
 | Content Completion | > 70% | Module completion rate |

 ---

+## 10. The Activity Wall: Community Collaboration

+The **Activity Wall** is the social heart of the Studio Agents platform.
+It provides a real-time feed of creations from across the community, allowing artists to share their work, find inspiration, and collaborate with others.

+### 10.1 Real-Time Feed

+The Activity Wall features a dynamic feed of:
+- **Lyric Snippets:** Catchy hooks and verses generated by Ghostwriter.
+- **Production Ideas:** Drum patterns and chord progressions from Beat Lab.
+- **Visual Concepts:** Album art and brand identities from Album Artist.
+- **Market Insights:** Trending sounds and niche discoveries from Trend Hunter.

+### 10.2 Social Engagement

+Creators can interact with the community through:
+- **Likes & Reactions:** Show appreciation for inspiring creations.
+- **Remixing:** Take a shared creation and use it as a starting point for a new project.
+- **Sharing:** Export and share creations to external social platforms.

+### 10.3 Collaborative Growth

+The Activity Wall fosters a culture of "building in public," where creators can learn from each other's prompts and techniques, accelerating the growth of the entire community.

+---